The $5 Rule: Your First Step to Investing

 From Stocks to Real Estate

-Instead of dropping $5 into an index fund, you're funneling it into a dedicated savings account earmarked for your first property.
-At $5 a day, you're saving $1,825 a year.
-In just over 11 years, you have $20,000 — enough for a down payment on a starter rental using an FHA loan at 3.5% down.
+That same discipline works for real estate, just with a different vehicle.
+Instead of an index fund, you funnel $5 a day into a savings account earmarked for your first property.
+That's $1,825 a year.
+In just over 11 years, you're sitting on $20,000 — enough for a down payment on a starter rental with an FHA loan at 3.5% down.

-But that's the slow lane.
-Add your tax refund.
-Redirect a canceled subscription.
-Pick up overtime or a side project.
-Suddenly that 11-year timeline compresses to 5-7 years.
-The $5 rule isn't a ceiling — it's a floor.
+That's the slow lane.
+Add your tax refund, cancel a subscription, pick up a side project — and that 11-year timeline compresses to 5-7 years.
+The $5 rule is a floor, not a ceiling.

-Set up a daily automatic transfer of $5 from your checking to a separate high-yield savings account.
+Most savings plans fail because of behavior, not math.
+Set up a daily automatic transfer of $5 from checking to a separate high-yield savings account.
 Not weekly.
-Not monthly.
 Daily.
-The small daily deduction is psychologically invisible — you won't miss $5 on Tuesday — but the cumulative effect compounds into something real.
+The small daily hit is psychologically invisible — you won't miss $5 on a Tuesday — but the cumulative effect is real.

-By the time you're ready to run NOI calculations and evaluate cap rates on your first potential deal, the down payment is already sitting there waiting.
+By the time you're running NOI calculations and comparing cap rates on your first deal, the down payment is already waiting.
 No scrambling.
-No borrowing from retirement accounts.
-Just steady, automated discipline that did the work while you were focused on learning the fundamentals.
+No raiding retirement accounts.
+Just steady, automated discipline that built the capital while you learned the fundamentals.

 Your Action Step